 Each line in the chart (and row in the summary table) corresponds to the project, ranked largest to smallest by cost.

-You can change the chart view to exclude usage-specific credits by unchecking the Include credits in cost checkbox in the right panel.
+You can change the chart view to exclude usage-specific credits by unchecking the corresponding discounts or promotions checkboxes in the Credits section in the right panel.

 You can specify a different time aggregation using the Daily/Monthly list at the top right of the chart.